expo/router/docs/docs/features/layouts.md

 ## Pure Native

-Expo router exports the `NativeStack` component which provides access to the underlying native navigation primitives like `UINavigationController` on iOS and `Fragment` on Android.
+Expo Router exports the `NativeStack` component which provides access to the underlying native navigation primitives like `UINavigationController` on iOS and `Fragment` on Android.
 This is a drop-in replacement for `createNativeStackNavigator` from React Navigation.

 ```tsx title=app/(stack).tsx
 import { NativeStack } from "expo-router";